pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-3/index.md

 ## Added new Planner Commands

-In this release another series of Microsoft Planner commands where introduced.
-With these commands you can manage Planner Roster, which is a new type of container that can be used to manage access to planner plans.
+In this release, another series of Microsoft Planner commands are introduced.
+With these commands you can manage Planner Roster.
+Rosters are a new type of container that you can use to manage access to planner plans without the need for a Microsoft 365 group.

 To create a new Microsoft Planner Roster, run: